mickvav/dispersion_estimate/README.txt

 The question is: what is the probability, that this 0.3% of difference between the values is caused by random effects?

 How to answer this question?
-Let's do some numeric expperiments.
+Let's do some numeric experiments.

 Setup: